What is Hard Water? Hard Water Facts

 High ion concentrations do not cause any health threat, but they can engage in reactions that leave impenetrable mineral deposits.
-These deposits can make hard water unsuitable for many uses such as laundry, dishwashing and commercial/industrial processes.
-It also leaves an unwanted residue that on home water fixtures such as aerators and shower heads that are extremely difficult to remove.
+These deposits can make hard water unsuitable for many uses such as laundry, dishwashing, and commercial/industrial processes.
+It also leaves an unwanted residue on home water fixtures such as aerators and showerheads that are extremely difficult to remove.

-There often varying definitions for connected to the phrase hard water.
-The basic component is the same - Based on all the different definitions of hard water, it comes down to water that has dissolved ionic compounds in it.
+There are often varying definitions connected to the phrase hard water.
+The basic component is the same - Based on all the different definitions of hard water, it comes down to the water that has dissolved ionic compounds in it.